-Five Time Canadian Olympian and Olympic silver medalist Charmaine Crooks, C.M is a Member of the Order of Canada entrepreneur, community leader and advocate for sport.
+Five Time Canadian Olympian and Olympic silver medalist Charmaine Crooks, C.M is a Member of the Order of Canada entrepreneur, community leader, speaker and global advocate for sport.

 Founder and President NGU Consultants Inc (1994), a global consultancy and management firm, which provides strategic advisory and corporate development services to a variety of sectors.
-She is a corporate director, serving on on several profit and non-profit Boards including founder, 365 International Sport Foundation.
+She is a corporate director, serving on several Boards including founder, 365 International Sport Foundation.

-Former Member of the International Olympic Committee IOC, IOC Athletes Commissions and the 2010 Olympic Winter and Paralympic Winter Games (Vanoc).
-Currently member of the Canadian Olympic Committee alumni Olympians Canada, Canadian Soccer Association and the Organising Committee for FIFA Competitions.
+Former Member of the International Olympic Committee (IOC), IOC Athletes Commissions, IOC Ethics Committe and the 2010 Olympic Winter and Paralympic Winter Games.
+Currently member of the Canadian Olympic Committee (COC) alumni Olympians Canada, COC Foundation, Canadian Soccer Association and the Organising Committee for FIFA Competitions.

 Rowena Rizzotti has been a highly successful healthcare leader with nearly 35 years experience in executive-level and leadership roles across multiple business environments.

 Rowena holds two Masters Degrees in Management and Business Administration (MBA) and also holds an undergraduate degree in Psychology with a minor in Biochemistry from UBC.
 She is clinically trained as both a nurse and a paramedic.